316 FRIDAY 8 MAY 2015 (-50) – THE LAST 50 SONGS

 Who Loves You – The Four Seasons

-Close to noon, Mom and Granddad returned with our records, plus a few my mother bought for herself, among them “El Año Víejo”, I’m sure.
+Near noon, Mom and Granddad returned with our records, plus a few my mother bought for herself, among them “El Año Víejo”, I’m sure.
 (See Week 27.
 188 El Año Víejo)

 Who Loves You was the first song we played on our new turntable.
-So, you see, that’s why it has to be on this list.
+So, that’s why it has to be on this list.
 It was the first song that I heard on the first record I ever owned.
 It marks the start of an era.

 Song Title: Who Loves You – 1975 Artist: The Four Seasons Genre: Pop Composer: Bob Gaudio Lyricist: Judy Parker Album: Who Loves You

 Favourite Lyrics: Who loves you, pretty baby? / Who’s gonna help you through the night? / Who loves you, pretty mama? / Who’s always there to make it right?